AnushkaSrivastava011/Aprende-Gratis/README.md

 ### Instructions for usage

-It is an open source project and can be used directly by downloading the files, which we will be uploading soon.
+It is an open source project and can be used directly by downloading the files, which we have uploaded.
-You can run the application by simply opening the html file in any browser.
+You can run the application by simply opening the mainpg.html file in your browser.We will be uploading backend soon.

 ### Applications required to run